ganeshreddyt/MySQL-World/README.md

 # 💾 SQL-World
-### **"In the database of life, I always SELECT happiness FROM opportunities WHERE challenges > 0;"** 😉
+### **"In the database of life, I always SELECT happiness FROM opportunities WHERE challenges > 0;"**

 👋 Welcome to my SQL World!
-Here, I showcase my expertise in SQL through two exciting projects, highlighting my ability to analyze real-world datasets and extract actionable insights.
+Here, I showcase my expertise in SQL through two exciting projects, along with the solutions to various interview questions that have further strengthened my skills.
+These experiences highlight my ability to analyze real-world datasets and extract actionable insights.

 ---